Skip to content

 But what does that actually mean?

-The U.S. Department of Housing and Urban Development (HUD) requires manufactured homes to meet National Construction and Safety Standards.
-Modular homes must follow local, state, and regional building codes, just like on-site-built homes.
+The U.S. Department of Housing and Urban Development (HUD) requires manufactured homes to meet national Construction and Safety Standards.
+Modular homes must follow local, state, and regional building codes, just like on-site built homes.

-For example, modular homes in Florida must be installed on a permanent foundation to meet state regulations.
+Modular homes, for example, in Florida must be installed on a permanent foundation to meet state regulations.
 However, manufactured homes can be placed on a temporary foundation.
 Because modular homes follow local building codes and manufactured homes meet national standards, manufactured homes can be sold in nearly every state.

 Advancements in Modular Construction and Modern Prefab Homes